-Total Quality Management (TQM) is a systematic approach for management to achieve long-term success through customer satisfaction.
+Total Quality Management (TQM) is a systematic approach for an organization’s management to achieve long-term success through consistent customer satisfaction.

 In other words, TQM includes phrases such as: customer focus, the involvement of all employees, continuous improvement and the integration of quality management into the total organization.